Msallata

 Msallata (also Al Qasabat, Cussabat and El-Gusbát) is a town in the northwestern part of Libya, in the Murqub District.
 It has a population of nearly 24,000, and was historically a center of Islamic studies.
-It is also known for olive tree farming and olive oil production.
+It is also known for having very wet winters, olive tree farming and olive oil production.
 The Tripolian Republic was announced in Msallata on 16 November 1918 which was the first republic in the Arab world.
 Along with the city of Tarhuna, it gave its name to the former Libyan district of Tarhuna wa Msalata.

 Etymology

 There has not been any research on the etymology of the name Msallata, but there is some speculation as to its origins.
 One theory is that the name comes from the plural of the Arabic word for obelisk masalla which is masallat, because the city is the home of 22 tall buildings called qasaba.
 Others speculate that the name comes from the Arabic word salt (scrubbing), which also has the more specific meaning of 'scrubbing olive from its tree', with the M at the beginning being a variant of the Himyarite definite article am-.
 Supporters of this argument mention that Msallata is famous for its olive production.
 However, none of these claims have been scientifically substantiated.